VonHeikemen/lsp-zero.nvim/README.md

 ## Demo

 Most people use lsp-zero just to help them setup [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) (an autocompletion plugin) and [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) (a plugin with pre-made configurations for various language servers).
+Here's a showcase of (some) features you can get using all those plugins.

 > See [demo in asciinema](https://asciinema.org/a/636643)